Third Italian War of Independence: New Italian offensive

-Cialdini crossed the Po on 8 July and advanced to Udine on 22 July without encountering the Austrian Army.
-In the meantime, Garibaldi's volunteers had advanced from Brescia toward Trento during the Invasion of Trentino and won the Battle of Bezzecca on 21 July.
-Both advances were overshadowed, however, by the unexpected defeat of the Italian Navy at the Battle of Lissa on 20 July.
+Cialdini crossed the Po on 8 July and, after a part of his forces captured Borgoforte in a siege, advanced to Udine on 22 July without encountering the Austrian Army.
+This advance was overshadowed by the unexpected defeat of the Italian Navy at the Battle of Lissa on 20 July, where two Italian ships were sunk.
+In the meantime, however, Garibaldi's volunteers had advanced from Brescia toward Trento during the Invasion of Trentino, winning clashes at Monte Suello, Forte d'Ampola, Condino, and winning the battle of Bezzecca on 21 July.
+At the same time a force led by Giacomo Medici also advanced in Trentino, obtaining successes at Primolano, Borgo Valsugana and Levigo.

 On 26 July, a mixed Italian force of bersaglieri and cavalry defeated an Austrian force guarding the crossing of the Torre River and reached what is now Romans d'Isonzo at the Battle of Versa.
 That marked the maximum Italian advance into Friuli.
 However, with the cessation of Austro-Prussian hostilities, the Austrians seemed ready to send reinforcements to Italy.
-Unwilling to risk another defeat and face being heavily outnumbered by Austrian reinforcements, the Italians were compelled to come to the peace table.
-On 9 August, Garibaldi was ordered in a telegraph by the Army High Command to evacuate Trentino.
+Likewise, the Principality of Liechtenstein being the southern ally of Austria had sent out its army into the region west of Stilfser Joch against the volunteers.
+Garibaldi and Medici were nonetheless able to continue their advance on Trento.
+Austria agreed to cede Veneto via French intermediation to Italy and, on 9 August, Garibaldi was ordered in a telegraph by the Army High Command to evacuate Trentino to confirm the peace deal.
 His reply was simply "Obbedisco" ("I shall obey") and became famous in Italy soon after.
-The cessation of hostilities was agreed to at the Armistice of Cormons, signed on 12 August, followed by the Treaty of Vienna on 3 October 1866.